 General statements of complaint are to be counted even though a standard type of reply may be sent.
 Complaints which may seem unfair or frivolous should also be reported, although further correspondence on the same subject need not be reported.
-The company should explain in their methodology how complaints are identified from all other correspondence and allocated to DG6, DG7 and non-reportable categories.
+The company should explain in its methodology how complaints are identified from all other correspondence and allocated to DG6, DG7 and non-reportable categories.
+Reporters should highlight any issues with categorisation.